-- Make sure that the slot in the brake caliper bracket is fit over the retainer on the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel.
+- Make sure that the slot in the brake caliper bracket is fit over the retainer on the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel. - 2.

-- 1. Retainer - 2.
-Slot - 2.
 Install the drive chain onto the rear sprocket. - 3.
 Install the axle nut. - 4.
-Lower the vehicle so the rear wheel is on the ground, and then put the sidestand down. - 5.
 Adjust the drive chain slack.
 (See page 7-23.)